belak/dotfiles/README.md

 ### Concepts

-Each setup (nix-darwin, home-manager, etc) has multiple different ways to install programs.
-Each option has at least one way to install programs at a system level, and one way to install at a user-level.
+Hosts are configured with a user-level nix target (`home-manager`) and often a host-level nix target (`nix-darwin`, `nixos`, etc).

-In general, packages should be installed at the user-level unless they need to be installed at a system level.
-The main exceptions to user-level packages are macOS Apps (so they're properly picked up by Alfred), system daemons, programs needed to set up the system, and shells.
+In general, packages should be installed at the user-level unless they need to be installed at a system level to work properly.
+This includes things like system daemons, programs needed to set up the system, and shells.

-There should only be a single entrypoint per system - if a system runs on NixOS, standalone home-manager should not be used.
-This allows us to keep packages in sync between global installations and home-manager installations.

 ### Work Computers